Set up Integrity Monitoring

 Build a baseline for the computer

-The baseline is the original secure state that an Integrity Scan's results will be compared against.
+The baseline is the original secure state against which an Integrity Scan's results are compared.
 To create a new baseline for Integrity Scans on a computer, open the Computer editor, go to Integrity Monitoring > General and click Rebuild Baseline.

 To view the current baseline data, click View Baseline.